NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 # Practical: Using the Community Analysis Pipeline (CAP)

-**Recap:** CAP is a Python toolkit designed to simplify post-processing and plotting MGCM output.
-Specifically, CAP consists of five Python executibles indended to perform the following functions:
+**Lecture Recap:** CAP is a Python toolkit designed to simplify post-processing and plotting MGCM output.
+Specifically, CAP consists of five Python executibles with the following functions:

 1. `MarsPull.py` Accessing MGCM output
 2. `MarsFiles.py` Reducing the files